Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Results

 Of course to sample the joint distribution in Fig.~\ref{fig:Fig2}, we need to generate estimates for the reciprocal partition functions.
-The first step in doing so is to choose an appropriate reference \(\epsilon_{\rm ref}\) following the considerations of Sec.~\ref{sec:refdist}.
+The first step in doing so is to choose an appropriate reference \(\epsilon_{\rm ref}\) following the considerations of Section~\ref{sec:refdist}.
 For the range \(\epsilon \in [7,12]\) a value of \(\epsilon_{\rm ref} = 12\) gives the lowest energy at any value of \(r\) due to the monotonically decreasing energy of the Lennard-Jones form with increasing \(\epsilon\).
 There is no need for an offset \(U_{0}\).
 Using standard MCMC for fixed \(\epsilon_{\rm ref}\) we generated 10,000 independent samples of position \(\mathbf{r}\) and corresponding reference energy \(U(\mathbf{r};\epsilon_{\rm ref})\) to construct a library.
-As described in Sec.~\ref{sec:refdist}, we generated \(a^{(i)}\) terms in the expansion of Eq.~\eqref{eq:truncseries} for arbitrary \(\epsilon\) by uniformly randomly drawing samples from the library and evaluating Eq.~\eqref{eq:a}.
-The estimates of Fig.~\ref{fig:Fig2} were generated with a roulette parameter of \(R = 0.1\).
+As described in Section~\ref{sec:refdist}, we generated \(a^{(i)}\) terms in the expansion of Eq.~\eqref{eq:truncseries} for arbitrary \(\epsilon\) by uniformly randomly drawing samples from the library and evaluating Eq.~\eqref{eq:a}.
+The estimates of Fig.~\ref{fig:Fig2} were generated with a roulette parameter of \(R = 0.75\).

-Figure \ref{fig:Fig3}(a) shows that regardless of the choice of \(R\), the reciprocal partition function estimates remain unbiased.
-We highlight that the reciprocal of our stochastic series is a \emph{biased} estimate of the partition function itself, as shown in Fig.~\ref{fig:Fig3}(b).
-This bias is expected and not problematic; our MCMC scheme required unbiased \(\tilde{Z}_{A}^{-1}\), not unbiased \(\tilde{Z}_{A}\).
-Though the parameter \(R\) does not introduce a bias to our reciprocal partition function estimate, it does impact how noisy the estimate is.
-Decreasing \(R\) decreases the probability of truncation, resulting in a stochastic sum with more terms.
+Figure~\ref{fig:Fig3}(a) shows that the reciprocal partition function remains unbiased regardless of the choice of \(R\), but that \(R\) impacts the estimator's noise.
+The figure also highlights that the stochastic truncation of the series expansion is essential and that termination at a fixed expansion length would yield biased estimates.
+Likewise, the reciprocal of our stochastic series is a \emph{biased} estimate of the partition function itself, as shown in Fig.~\ref{fig:Fig3}(b).
+That bias is expected and not problematic; our MCMC scheme required unbiased \(\tilde{Z}_{A}^{-1}\), not unbiased \(\tilde{Z}_{A}\).
+While the procedure formally works irrespective of \(R\) or the distance from the reference potential, the cost of the estimation procedure varies.
+Fig.~\ref{fig:Fig3}(c) shows that decreasing \(R\) decreases the probability of truncation, resulting in a stochastic sum with more terms.
 A series with more terms is better converged since it effectively averages over many more values of \(a^{(i)}\), but the decrease in the noise comes at a computational expense.
-Fig.~\ref{fig:Fig3}c shows that cost of our estimation procedure, which depends both on \(R\) and on the distance from the reference potential.

 Tuning \(R\) to select an optimal trade-off between noise and computational cost is a complicated affair.
 One advantage of using estimates to sample is that one can get by with noise, potentially very large noise without introducing bias, suggesting that one should favor very cheap, noisy estimates.
 However, very noisy estimates can cause the Markov chain to get stuck in \(\bdeta\) variables that produce an overly favorable estimate.
 Practical implementations require care---in choosing \(R\), in selecting a reference potential, and in preventing stuck Markov chains---but our calculations serve as a demonstration of the principle that the noisy estimates of reciprocal partition functions can be computed and productively employed.